Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

+Finally, the overall objective of the planner is stated as: where the first constraint is the connectivity maintenance requirement stated in~(\ref{eqn:connectivity-maintenance}).
+Common examples for the cost functions $J_{i,t}$ include distance to a desired position, proximity to a unsafe set of states (such as collisions), amount of required control input, etc. In order to solve the above planning problem, we first define a weighted undirected graph in Section~\ref{sec:connectivity-metric} that accounts for uncertain robot positions, and then propose a distributed ADMM-based trajectory planning algorithm in Section~\ref{sec:trajectory-planning}.

-In order to address the connectivity maintenance requirement from Equation (\ref{eqn:connectivity-maintenance}), we first define a new connectivity metric that accounts for uncertain robot positions arising due to the presence of motion and sensing uncertainties.
-This metric is then used in our trajectory planning algorithm in Section \ref{sec:trajectory-planning}.
-Since the metric is applicable for any time instant $t \in [0,T]$, for simplicity we omit the time notations in this section.
+In order to address the connectivity maintenance requirement from~(\ref{eqn:connectivity-maintenance}), we first define a weighted undirected graph that accounts for uncertain robot positions arising due to the presence of motion and sensing uncertainties.
+The algebraic connectivity of this graph is then used in our trajectory planning algorithm in Section~\ref{sec:trajectory-planning}.
+Since the graph definition is applicable for any time instant $t \in [0,T]$, for simplicity we omit the time notations in this section.
+As mentioned in Section~\ref{subsec:connectivity-maintenance}, we assume that the robot positions $\mathbf{p}_i$ are contained in the state vectors $\mathbf{x}_i$.
+Thus, given that the state vector is distributed as $\mathbf{x}_{i} \sim \mathcal{N}[\hat{\mathbf{x}}_{i}, P_{i}]$ (see Section~\ref{subsec:ekf-belief-dynamics}), the robot positions can be represented as $\mathbf{p}_i \sim \mathcal{N}[\hat{\mathbf{p}}_i, \Sigma_i]$.
+Here $\hat{\mathbf{p}}_i$ is the estimated position contained in the estimated state $\hat{\mathbf{x}}_i$, and the covariance matrix $\Sigma_i$ is a submatrix of $P_{i}$.